ALL GONE!

 Future Relief

-317 was expected to need relief again by the 3rd Quarter of 2002 (that has now been extended until 2006), Indiana's last added code 765 is expected to need relief by the 3rd Quarter of 2004.
-(765 split from 317 in 1997.)
-812 is expected to need its first relief ever by the 4th Quarter of 2004.
+In 2001 317 was expected to need relief again by the 3rd Quarter of 2002 (that has now been extended until 2017) Indiana's 765 was expected to need relief by the 3rd Quarter of 2004 (that has now been extended until 2030).
+812 was expected to need its first relief ever by the 4th Quarter of 2004.
+812 is now nearing exhaust and will be overlaid in 2015.

 317

-317 should be a near "no brainer".
+317 is easy.
 When the new 317 area was designed back in 1997 they started with an area where every call was local to downtown Indianapolis.
-The most obvious answer for 317's exhaust in 2002 is an overlay.
+The most obvious answer for 317's exhaust is an overlay.
 Performing a split of such a small area just isn't logical.
 The only "logical" split line would be a donut arrangement where 317 would become JUST the Indianapolis rate center.
 However many wireless numbers are centered on Indianapolis, and that rate center itself would require further relief in record time.
-I look for an overlay (463 poss.) on 317.

 The industry has recommended an overlay for 317, with 10D dialing to all local numbers, 11D required for long distance, and 11D permitted to any NANPA number.
 7D will no longer be permitted within 317.